apostrophecms-legacy/apostrophe-media-sources/README.md

 For custom filters, you must provide `label` and `type`, which currently may only be `select`.

-A connector must have two methods declared in its `construct`.
+A connector must have at least three methods declared in its `construct`.
 These will be called by `apostrophe-media-sources`:

 * `async find (req, filters)`:
   Fetches data from the provider, taking into account the `filters` object.
 Returned images should be formatted as an array.
 Each entry should be formatted in the following manner: